Jbleezy/BO2-Reimagined/README.md

 * Fixed an issue where each chop would only damage entities that were touching the damage trigger during the previous chop

 ### Blundergat Upgrade
-* Does knuckle crack animation on conversion
+* Player does knuckle crack animation during conversion
 * Requires player's current weapon to be the Blundergat to convert
-* Requires player to be looking at the table to use
+* Requires player to be looking at the table to convert

 ### Maxis Drone
 * Kills on any round in 1-4 shots (normally does 12000 damage max)